containerd/nerdctl/README.md

 - :whale: `--password-stdin`: Take the password from stdin

 ### :whale: nerdctl logout
-Log out from a Docker registry
+Log out from a container registry

 Usage: `nerdctl logout [SERVER]`